Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Threats to Validity

 We exclude neutral cases from our dataset.
 This choice is driven by the need to simplify the prediction problem.
 Considering the exploratory nature of the study, we decided to focus first on more polarised emotional states, which are assumed to be clearly distinguishable.
 Preliminary experiments including neutral cases showed an F1=$0.45$ for both valence and arousal using RF with biofeedback features, in a hold-out setting like the one adopted in the rest of the experiments of our paper.

 \textit{Conclusion validity}.
 The validity of our conclusions relies on the robustness of the machine learning models.
 To mitigate any threat arising from having a small dataset, we ran several algorithms addressing the same classification task.
 In all runs, we performed hyperparameters tuning as recommended by state-of-the-art research~\cite{tantithamthavorn2018impact}.
 Following consolidated guidelines for machine learning, we split our data into train-test subsets.
 The training is performed using cross-validation and the final model performance is assessed on a hold-out test set.
 The entire process is repeated ten times for each algorithm, to account for random variations in the data.
 Moreover, our classifiers configuration included scaling and data balancing techniques.
+Although the usage of different configurations may lead to question the robustness of the proposed idea, we remark that this is a feasibility study, and exploring different settings is part of the exploratory nature of this type of research.

 \textit{External validity}.
-The generalizability of our results is limited by the amount of subjects (and associated data points) who took part in the study.
+The generalizability of our results is limited by the number of subjects (and associated data points) who took part in the study.
+The limited data may have also impacted the performance.
+Given the exploratory nature of the study, we argue that the number of participants can however be considered acceptable, as it is comparable with similar contributions~\cite{MF15,vrzakova2020affect,Girardi2020,FucciGNQL19}, for which the number of participants ranges from 17~\cite{MF15} to 33~\cite{vrzakova2020affect}.
+Products such as Affectiva for emotion recognition from videos use a dataset of about 6 million faces, from 38,944 hours of data\footnote{\url{https://blog.affectiva.com/the-worlds-largest-emotion-database-5.3-million-faces-and-counting}.
+Visited 19 Sept.
+2023.}, which gives an indication of the number of data points needed to develop a commercial product.
 Although with some imbalance, our sample includes multiple ethnic groups and genders to account for physiological differentiation~\cite{bent2020investigating}.
 Further replications with a confirmatory design should engage more participants, and consider balance between ethnicity, culture, age, and gender to account for the differences in emotional reactions due to these aspects.
+Handling of physiological data, such as the ones used in this study, can raise ethical concerns once our proposed approach is transferred to real-world settings.
+This is an ecological threat to the validity of our study since potential stakeholders may not take part in or hold back during the interviews.